A historic national effort.

 A shared mission.

 This national effort also highlights a critical opportunity: ensuring that future immunization programs become faster, simpler, and more resilient.
-With millions of caregivers and frontline workers mobilized across the country, innovations like microneedle vaccine patches and digital identification can ease workload, improve accuracy, and support outreach where traditional cold-chain systems face the greatest strain.
+With millions of caregivers and frontline workers mobilized across the country, innovations like microneedle vaccine patches (MAPs) and digital identification can ease workload, improve accuracy, and support outreach where traditional cold-chain systems face the greatest strain.

 LunaVax is working with partners across Lagos, Abuja, and beyond to advance MAP and biometric innovations so every child can receive life-saving vaccines, simply and reliably.